 So what does it mean to pay one's dues?
 Does it mean to work hard?
 Not quite.
 After all, the hard work that goes into something like a comic book album is pretty evident on the surface.
 No, paying one's dues specifically means working hard according to predefined and observable metrics.
 You know, self-promotion and distribution, endless touring, and so forth.

 But if such metrics already exist, and the means by which to fulfill them have long been understood by everyone, doesn't that mean we're merely retreading the same path over and over, instead of forging new ones?
-Yes, that is indeed correct.
+Yes, that's correct.
 And truth be told, I don't think anyone really gets all that excited when hearing about the latest band to finally get noticed after having paid their dues.
 It's just that the option has to be kept open if there's to be any semblance of meritocracy in this scene.

-So while it's called paying one's dues in indie rock, and busywork in the academic and corporate worlds, the concept is the same: earning respect by working hard contributing nothing of genuine value.
+So while it's called paying one's dues in indie rock, and busywork in the academic and corporate worlds, the concept is the same: earning respect by working hard to contribute nothing of genuine value.
 But I'm just going to call it grinding.
-To me, killing virtual boar after boar after boar... is exactly what it feels like.
+To me, killing virtual boar after boar after boar… is exactly what it feels like.

 Juche